6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 There are a few things you should consider about these souvenir ideas:

 • Are you really going to use that glass, cup, dish, or pot?
-Or are the colours of the decoration hypnotising you?
+Or are the colors of the decoration hypnotizing you?
 Is the seller too pushy?
 If you’re unsure, just walk away.
 If you still want to buy it the next day, just come back.
 The store won’t run out of stock overnight.

-We once bought a wine bottle stopper.
-Although it’s not the prettiest souvenir or a high quality one, it serves its purpose and the memories it brings are invaluable to us.
+I once bought a wine bottle stopper.
+Although it’s not the prettiest souvenir or a high-quality one, it serves its purpose and the memories it brings are invaluable.

-Another time we brought a hammock back home!
-That is something everyone who knows us is really jealous of.
-Of course, we had to carefully consider if it would fit on our balcony before purchasing it.
-Don’t be spontaneous with a souvenir idea like this.
+Another time I brought a hammock back home!
+That is something everyone who knows me is really jealous of.
+Of course, I had to carefully consider if it would fit on the balcony before purchasing it.
+My point is, don’t be too spontaneous with a souvenir idea like this and consider whether it’ll fit in your home.

 South African Picture On The Wall

-A beautiful African scene, bought in Knysna, South Africa, from the incredible Peggy
+A beautiful African scene, bought in Knysna, South Africa from an incredible local artist

-Looking at the same pictures day after day in your home will make you ignore them after a while.
-They’ll stop serving their purpose.
+Looking at the same artwork on your walls day after day will make you ignore it after a while.
+It’ll stop serving its purpose.
+Why not consider adding something new or changing the old?

 Here are a few travel souvenir ideas in this category for you: